KxSystems/pyq/docs/user-guide.md

 [True, False]
 ```

-!!! info

-    Python changed the rule for `time(0)` because `time` instances can be timezone-aware and because they do not support addition, making 0 less than special.
+> Note: Python changed the rule for `time(0)` because `time` instances can be timezone-aware and because they do not support addition, making 0 less than special.
 Neither of those arguments apply to `q` time, second or minute data types which behave more like `timedelta`.

 #### Arithmetic operations